A complete guide to SPM Malayโ€”are you hoping for one that finally breaks everything down for you and allows you to study better?

 Skills needed:

-• Planning your essay: Before starting to write, spend a few minutes outlining your whole essay: introduction, content/key points/ (isi), and conclusion.
-Having a clear structure will help you to stay focused.
+• Planning your response.
+Before starting to write, spend a few minutes outlining your whole exposition: introduction, content/key pointers (isi), and conclusion.
+Having a clear structure will allow you to stay focused.

-Learn how to master karangan writing with examples and tips: Decoding SPM Malay Essay Writing.
+Learn how to master karangan crafting with examples and tips in our guide on SPM Malay essay drafting techniques.

-Although Kertas 2 is also a written examination, it focuses on the ability to understand, apply, analyse, evaluate, and create meaning via reading skills.
-You will read texts like passages, poems, prose, short stories, proverbs (peribahasa), and excerpts from literature, then answer both limited-response and open-response subjective questions.
+Although Kertas 2 is also a written examination, it focuses on the ability to comprehend, apply, analyse, evaluate, and create meaning via perusal skills.
+You will study texts like passages, poems, prose, short stories, proverbs (peribahasa), and excerpts from literature, then respond to both limited-response and open-response subjective items.

 Skills needed:

-• Understand clues in the text: Reading between the lines and interpreting implied meanings.
+• Pick up the clues in the text.
+Reading between the lines and interpreting implied meanings.

-• Read the questions clearly: Answer what they are asking for directly and concisely.
-For example, when the question is asking to list (senaraikan), avoid writing long sentences.
+• Read the questions clearly.
+Answer what they are asking for directly and concisely.
+For example, when the question is asking to list (senaraikan), avoid long sentences.

-Tip: Practice with newspaper articles and literature extracts from your textbook to build reading stamina and vocabulary.
+Tip: Practise with newspaper articles and literature extracts from your textbook to build reading stamina and vocabulary.

 Student in school uniform concentrating on exam at desk

-Kertas 3 evaluates students' speaking skills as well as their level of understanding, application, analysis and creativity.
-This paper has two sections: Section A: Individual and Section B: Group.
+Kertas 3 evaluates students' speaking skills as well as their level of understanding, application, analysis, and creativity.
+This examination has two sections: Section A: Individual and Section B: Group.
 For both sections, you are required to deliver your ideas in front of an examiner according to the topics provided to you.

 Skills needed:

-• Organise your thoughts: Learn how to introduce your points, explain them with examples, and end with a conclusion.
+• Organise your thoughts.
+Learn how to introduce your arguments, explain them with examples, and end with a conclusion.

-The final paper, Kertas 4, is a listening test where you will listen to a short audio clip (a conversation, dialogue, or passage) and answer questions based on it.
+The final paper, Kertas 4, is a listening test where you will listen to a short audio clip (a conversation, dialogue, or passage) and respond to items based on it.
 The audio clip will be played twice.

 Skills needed:

-• Pick out main ideas: You need to listen carefully to get the key points to the questions.
+• Pick out the main ideas.
+You need to listen carefully to get the key points of the questions.

-• Note-taking while the audio is playing: Learn to jot down brief points, keywords, numbers, names, short phrases, or anything that you find could be helpful later on while listening.
+• Note-taking while the audio is playing.
+Learn to jot down brief pointers, keywords, numbers, names, short phrases, or anything that you find could be helpful later on while listening.

-Tip: Practice listening to BM podcasts, BM news radio, or YouTube channels.
+Tip: Practise listening to BM podcasts, BM news radio, or YouTube channels.
 Pause and replay segments to test understanding.

 Students wearing face masks sitting at desks in a classroom/exam hall